QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/Service Accounts.md

 ```

 ## Helm charts
 When you're deploying resources in the cluster using a Helm chart, the service account you use should have sufficient permissions to create all the resources which the chart will deploy.
-For details, see [Kubernetes' ServiceAccount permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions)
+For details, see [Kubernetes' Service Account permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions)

 ## Terraform modules